 To read and process this data you have many possibilities that will allow you to read the CO₂ value directly and do many other things, such as store them, create graphics, create alarms of various types when certain values are reached, send them to the internet, integrate them with your home automation system and much more.

 The most basic use is see the CO₂ present in the room in real time.
 For that you only have to connect to the meter web page, with your web browser computer, tablet or mobile phone and access the "Devices" tab, where you will see the existing value at that moment.
 The most recommended is save this page to your favorites, for access it easily and directly whenever you want.

 Both MH-Z19B and Senseair S8 LP sensors they are already factory calibrated.
 That does not mean that you can ignore them forever (as in any CO2 meter, commercial or not).

 Over time it is usually necessary recalibrate sensor zero point, but don't worry it's very easy.

 You can find the instructions to calibrate the sensor here: Zero Point Calibration

 Benefits of this CO₂ meter project

-I am going to present here what I think are the main advantages and benefits and the advantages From this project of CO2 meter.
+I am going to present you here what I think are the main advantages and benefits and the advantages From this project of CO2 meter.